seewalker/philharmonia-samples/README.md

                 (white-noise)))))

 This simply overlaps the sounds of a sine wave playing a frequency, a cello playing a note which the human ear predominantly associates with that same frequency, and some white noise.

+For clarifications sake, a string note value follows the overtone naming conventions and an integer note value has MIDI units.

 # error handling